adhdtech/DRP/README.md

 ```

 ## Sample Provider
-This sample will start a Provider which listens on ws://localhost:8081/provider and connects to the Registry on ws://localhost:8080/registry
+This sample will start a Provider which listens on ws://localhost:8081 and connects to the Registry at ws://localhost:8080
 ```
-node testProvider.js
+node drpProvider-Test.js
 ```
 ## Sample Provider - No Listener
 This sample will start a Provider which does not listen for connections; it connects directly to Brokers who need it
 ```
-node testProvider-NoListener.js
+node drpProvider-Test-NoListener.js
 ```

-## Sample Client
+## Sample Consumer
-This sample will start a Consumer which connects to the Broker on ws://localhost:8080/broker and subscribes to the dummy stream
+This sample will start a Consumer which connects to the Broker on ws://localhost:8080 and subscribes to the dummy stream
 ```
-node testClient.js
+node drpConsumer.js
 ```

 ## Web UI
-Running server.js will also start the rSage web interface on http://localhost:8080 which connects to the Broker on ws://localhost:8080/broker.
+Running server.js will also start the rSage web interface on http://localhost:8080 which connects to the Broker on ws://localhost:8080.
 Click Go -> Command Testing to see the commands exposed to DRP Consumers.<br>
 * **getCmds** - List DRP Consumer commands<br>
 * **getRegistry** - Get dump of Registry<br>
 * **listServiceInstances** - List Services and which Providers offer them<br>